AntidoteDB/antidote/README.md

 ### Purpose ###
 Antidote is an in-development distributed CRDT key-value store written in Erlang with [Riak Core](https://github.com/basho/riak_core) that is intended to provide the following features:

-* Partitioning,
+* Partitioning
-* Intra-DC replication,
+* Intra-DC replication
-* Inter-DC replication,
+* Inter-DC replication
-* Support for atomic write transactions,
+* Support for atomic write transactions
-* A flexible layered architecture so features can be smoothly added or removed.
+* Flexible layered architecture so features can be smoothly added or removed

 ### Architecture ###